Cengage Learning Award for Innovative Excellence in the Teaching of Chinese as a Foreign Language

 - Outcome of Project.
 What is the evidence as to the effectiveness of the project (for example, expert endorsement, positive student reactions, or pre-and post-test performance gain)?

-The application deadline for the Cengage Learning Award each year is July 31.
+The application deadline for the Cengage Learning Award each year is Novermber 31.
 To apply, please prepare and submit the following information:

 - A narrative description of the project, double-spaced and no more than five pages, including its rationale, design, outcome, and future development, if any.